- This chapter requires the following packages to be installed and attached:

 data.frame specified as the second argument.

-The results are stored in a data frame called
+The coffee data is in a data frame called

-world object but has two new variables (with column indeces 11 and 12) reporting coffee production by year.
+world object but with two new variables (with column indices 11 and 12) on coffee production.

 This can be plotted as a map, as illustrated in Figure 3.1, generated with the